m6keller/APIForAnimals/README.md

 # AnimalAPI

-API to read from, write to, and delete from an online SQL Database using MySQL
+API to read from, write to, delete from, and update an online SQL Database using MySQL

 Requires Express.js
 Requires Nodemon